thesofproject/sof-docs/developer_guides/rimage/index.rst

 .. _rimage:

-rimage
+Rimage
 ######

-*rimage* is a DSP firmware image creation and signing tool used by the Sound Open Firmware (SOF) to generate binary image files.
+Rimage is a DSP firmware image creation and signing tool used by Sound Open Firmware (SOF) to generate binary image files.

-*rimage* have build in generator of:
+Rimage contains a built-in generator for:

 #.
-Extended manifest - describes firmware metadata for driver
+Extended manifest - describes firmware metadata for drivers
 #.
 CSE manifest
 #.
 CSS manifest
 #.
 ADSP manifest